webhooksite/docs/docs/api/about.md

 ## Things to Note

-* In all examples in this API documentation, URL parameters are prefixed with `:` (colon) to show which parameters must be changed by the user.
-You must not include this character in the URL.
+* In this API documentation, URL parameters are prefixed with `:` (colon) to show which parameters must be changed by the user.
+You must *not* include this character in the URL.
 * A *Token ID* refers to the ID of the Webhook.site URL/e-mail address, i.e., when your Webhook.site URL is `https://webhook.site/00000000-0000-0000-0000-000000000000`, the Token ID is then `00000000-0000-0000-0000-000000000000`.
 * In API URLs, you *cannot* use Token Aliases in place of the Token ID.
 * Webhook.site API Keys *must* be specified using the `Api-Key` HTTP header.